 I wanted to make the pattern for these mittens easy.
 They are worked by starting at the top and working your way down in a continual spiral.
 You will need to use a stitch marker to keep track of rows.
 The ribbing is created by making post stitches.
 The thumb is then crocheted in the round and sewn at the top.

-I was able to crochet these mittens in only a few hours.
+I was able to make these Sidewinder Crochet Mittens in only a few hours.
 If you use a bulky weight yarn they would work up even faster!
 It is also a great pattern for beginner crocheters!

 Scroll down for the pattern 🙂